 How to help

 As many people will experience the sensation of depersonalisation or derealisation at some point in their life, initially it isn’t a cause for concern.
 It becomes a concern when these feelings of detachment from yourself and the world around occur for a prolonged period of time and become more and more severe.
-This may mean that you suffer from depersonalisation-
+This may mean that you suffer from depersonalisation-derealisation disorder and may need to seek professional help.

 The treatment for this disorder is mainly based around psychotherapy (talking therapy) as it is believed that to treat it as people need to change their beliefs and thought patterns, however some medications can be a good addition.
 Psychotherapy’s goal is for the individual to gain control of their symptoms so that they become less severe.
 It can help you understand why these feelings occur, learn coping techniques and strategies, address emotions that stem from past trauma and help with related disorders such as anxiety and depression.

 Depersonalisation and Derealisation are feelings that many of us will experience and many people do live with, however it is a disorder that is not widely discussed.
-For more information or any questions visit our ‘Ask The Expert’ page and if you do feel like this explains some of your feelings speak to a professional about your symptoms.
+For more information or any questions, book a free support session with our trained peer support workers.